hhu-dynlang-2010/dynlang-hhu.github.com/aufgaben/blatt4.rst

 Dynamic Languages - Übungen Blatt 4
 =======================================

-:Abgabedatum: 27.
-November 2008
-:Subversion URL: svn://wyvern.cs.uni-duesseldorf.de/dynlang08
+:Abgabedatum: ``17.
+Mai 2010``

 Aufgabe 1 - Proxies
 -------------------

+(3 Punkte)

-Implement a logging proxy object.
+Implement a logging proxy class.
 Its constructor takes an arbitrary object.
-The proxy is supposed to keep a list of all attribute that were accessed on the object, including special methods, in order of access.
+The proxy object is supposed to behave as much as possible as the original object.
+In addition, the proxy is supposed to keep a list of all attribute that were accessed on the object, including special methods, in order of access.
 The log can be accessed using a global function ``get_proxy_log``.
-The test functions are given in ``aufgaben/blatt3.py``.
+Some test functions are given in ``blatt4.py``.

 In addition, write another test function with a proxy around a dictionary, testing at least the special methods ``__getitem__`` and